jimmylim0823/IMC-Prosperity-2/README.md

 - We made very high sharpe ratio PnL with almost 0 drawdown.
 The profit for both product was almost the same, and we managed to maintain profit per round for both product until end of the competition.

 **Manual Trading Challege**
 Round 1 was on probability distribution and optimization, we misunderstood the problem missing the answer very badly.
+We had to bid to maximize our profit give the probability distribution of reserve price which basically is the willingness to sell at our bid.
 The size of potential from manual trading was way bigger than that of algorithmic trading, so we had a slow start and a long ladder to climb up.

 ### Round 2: OTC Trading
 - The largest challenge for us and the entire community was to comprehend the intentionally vague specification of the product `ORCHIDS` from [Prosperity Wiki](https://imc-prosperity.notion.site/Round-2-accf8ab79fdf4ce5a558e49ecf83b122) and [Prosperity TV](https://www.youtube.com/watch?v=k4mV5XZZM-I).